GaetanGiraud/php-framework-example/README.md

 ###### Custom primary key

-To change the default ( `id` ), add to your model the following declaration:
+To change the default primary key ( set to `id` ), add to your model the following declaration:

 ```php
 protected $_primaryKey = 'myPrimaryKey';